 Graph average of 300 miles-per-hour.

-Graph showcases the Beechcraft / Raytheon T-6A Texan II's operational range (on internal fuel) when compared to distances between major cities.
+Beechcraft / Raytheon T-6A Texan II operational range when compared to distances between major cities.